 Electronic information resources at Chemeketa are to be used in a manner that supports the educational mission of the college.
 For this reason, use of the computers for educational purposes is given precedence over computing pursuits of a more personal or recreational nature.
 Patrons using the library computers for non-academic purposes may be asked to relinquish their computers at times of high student need.

-Use of library computers and other electronic resources is governed by Chemeketa’s Electronic Information Resources Policy (#1760 POL), Use of Copyrighted Materials Policy (#4210 POL), Harassment/Discrimination Policy (#1750 POL), and other college policies and procedures as applicable.
+Use of library computers and other electronic resources is governed by Chemeketa’s Use of College Network, Technology, Communications Resources Policy (#1760 POL), Use of Copyrighted Materials Policy (#4210 POL), Harassment/Discrimination Policy (#1750 POL), and other college policies and procedures as applicable.

 In general, the same ethical and professional conduct that applies to other college activities applies to the use of electronic information resources.
 Users must show respect for college property, respect for others, and bear responsibility for their actions.
 Current college policies, procedures and guidelines, Student Rights and Responsibilities, and collective bargaining agreements define appropriate ethical and professional conduct for electronic information users.
 In addition, all electronic information resources must be used in compliance with FERPA (Family Educational Rights and Privacy Act), copyright and all other applicable international, federal, state, and local laws.

 The Chemeketa Community College Library strongly supports the principles of intellectual freedom as outlined in the Intellectual Freedom Principles for Academic Libraries.
 It is not the intent of this guideline to dampen or restrict intellectual freedom or access to information for academic or personal enrichment.
 However, the library is committed to providing a comfortable, safe environment conducive to study and research for our community and will act in accordance with college policies and procedures to ensure these conditions.

 College information technology resources may be used for lawful purposes only.
 Non-compliance with any of the provisions of College policy, procedure and these guidelines may subject the user to college disciplinary and/or legal action.

 Issues concerning improper use of the information technology resources should be brought to the attention of the Director of the Library.

 Users of library electronic information resources must be willing to: